 - Veterinary visits, during a hospital stay, or before nail trims

-- Travel (e.g. riding in cars or flying on airplanes)
+- Travel (e.g. riding in cars or flying on airplanes)—anxiety can contribute to dog car sickness

-- New situations (e.g., first time at doggie daycare or in boarding)
+- New situations (e.g., first time at doggy daycare or in boarding)

-- New people (when company comes over or there are new neighbors)
+- New people or pets (when company comes over or you add a pet to the household)

 - Generalized anxiety